sportsclimbs/sportclimbs-2/content/peak/stoney/stoney-middleton/windy-ledge.md

 {.topo}

 **1. Immortal Combat (6b+)** the first sport route on the left wall starting from at ground level.
-Hard moves and not obvious routefinding.</p>
+Hard moves and not obvious routefinding.

-**2. I Can't Breathe (6c+)** starts from the grassy ledge L of the corner.</p>
+**2. I Can't Breathe (6c+)** starts from the grassy ledge L of the corner.

 **3. Black Power (6c)** an old, possibly unrepeated E5 trad route, now a good sport pitch.
 Direct up the wall R of the corner.
-Good fingery climbing.</p>
+Good fingery climbing.

 **4. Take A Knee (6c)** the right line on the right wall.
 Avoid the arete apart from the short section by the 2nd bolt.
-At the last bolt go L almost into Black Power before coming back R to finish on a good jug above the belay.</p>
+At the last bolt go L almost into Black Power before coming back R to finish on a good jug above the belay.